djimenezc/leetcode-exercises/README.md

 - Typically for n ≤ 10⁶

 ###  O(N log(N))
 - Sorting.
 The default sorting algorithm's expected runtime in all mainstream languages is N log(N).
 For example, java uses a variant of merge sort for object sorting and a variant of Quick Sort for primitive type sorting.
+- Timsort: Tim Sort is a hybrid sorting algorithm derived from merge sort and insertion sort.
+It was designed to perform well on many kinds of real-world data
 - Divide and conquer with a linear time merge operation.
 Divide is normally log(N), and if merge is O(N) then the overall runtime is O(N log(N)).
 An example problem is smaller numbers to the right.
 - Typically for n ≤ 10⁶